 Intellectual Freedom: John F. Reed Library’s primary role is to support the educational mission of Fort Lewis College.
 The Library supports freedom of expression and its corollary, the freedom to read, in providing full access to material and information.
 In so doing, the Library does not restrict access to materials nor protect users from offensive or incorrect information available on the Internet, but the Library abides by the Information Technology department’s acceptable use policy.
 Parents and those responsible for children in Reed Library are responsible for the children’s use of the Internet in an unsupervised environment intended for adults.

 Appropriate Conduct and Privacy: Internet users in the Library have the responsibility to be aware of materials that may be objectionable to others when using computers in public areas.
 Users should be respectful of the desire of others not to be inadvertently exposed to material and images that they find offensive.
 The Library seeks to protect First Amendment Rights, including freedom of access to information, for users; also the individual right to privacy.
 However, those using the Internet must be sensitive to the fact that workstations are in public areas and screens and printouts may be viewed by others.
-If a complaint is made, the user will be asked to discontinue such use.
+If a complaint is made, the user will be asked to discontinue use within sight of others.
 During hours when students are staffing the main desk, students will inform campus police.
 Users who do not comply or who harass staff or others will be asked leave the Library.